droundy/fac/web/documentation.md

 ## To do list

+1. Add test for when a script builds more than one facfile, do both get parsed?
+And if the script is modified, do both get read?
+I have observed this bug in deft.

 1. remove failures due to parsing issues in .fac.tum files.

 2. Use inotify to avoid rescanning the entire source tree.